-The Python programming interface allows you to write your own data modifiers that participate in the
+OVITO’s Python programming interface allows you to write your own modifier functions that participate in the

 data pipeline system of OVITO.
-Writing your own modifier functions
+Writing your own modifier function

-is useful in cases where the built-in modifier types (listed in the
+is useful in situations where the built-in modifiers of OVITO (found in the

 ovito.modifiers module) are not sufficient